 This annex contains the DMPM WG’s deliverable on suggested changes to the Working Group Charter for a Policy Development Process (listed on the next page).
 In short, the WG recommended the addition of a new section dedicated to assist the Drafting Team to formulate some initial data that they may require to deliberate on the issues in an informed manner.
-The idea is to createset of guideposts for the WG at the chartering stage without being overly prescriptive or performing any of the WG's work.
+The idea is to create a set of guideposts for the WG at the chartering stage without being overly prescriptive or performing any of the WG's work.

 A template WG recommendation was also added to the “Deliverables” section for the WG to determine measure of success of the policy outcome and which should be fully documented in the WG’s Final Report.
 Suggested changes are highlighted with RED text.